-When you’re a parent, you are constantly worried about the future of your children.
+When you’re a parent, you are always worried about the future of your children.

 You have high hopes for the future they will have and want nothing more than to see them spread their wings and soar.
 You prepare for the day when they leave the nest—sometimes tearfully.
 You watch with bittersweet tears as the child you raised to be independent and thoughtful becomes an adult member of society.

-With that said, here are 10 things parents of adult special needs kids want you to know.
+With that said, here are 10 things parents of adult special needs adults want you to know.

 - We Celebrate Our Children’s Burgeoning Independence Differently

 We are very aware that our child isn’t likely going off to college.
 We prepare for different milestones, however, and celebrate those milestones with the same enthusiasm and pride you celebrate junior’s high school graduation and college acceptance.
 Whether it’s admission into a group home we’ve been waiting for ages to hear from or perhaps a great job with a company that works with special needs adults—we are just as proud and have the same bittersweet feelings you do.

 - You Don’t Need to Temper Your Pride in Your Child in Front of us

 We know how big these moments are.
 There is no need for you to downplay your pride in your “normal” child because our children might never have the same experiences.
 We have our own moments of enjoyment to share, too!
 We want to hear about your child and the excitement and fears you have regarding their significant milestones.
 After all, we are all parents, and it takes a village!

 - Speaking of Villages, Sometimes our Village Could be Bigger